Seven must-have steps to ensure you appear on the first page on Google

-Blogs used to be trendy and appealing, and “blogging” was a buzzword.
+Blogs used to be trendy and appealing and “blogging” was a buzzword.
 The buzz seems to have died down, so do blogs still matter?
 The short answer is yes.
 More so than ever, we still need blogs.
 Why?
 Because the amount of organic (unpaid) traffic our websites receive can be tremendously increased through blogging.
 The catch?
 The blogging needs to be done right.
 Without further ado, let’s dive into the top seven reasons why you should use blogs to drive SEO success.

 1. Google’s algorithm loves blogs

 The infamous algorithms that determine where your website or blog places in Search Engine Results Pages (SERPs) can be manipulated to your advantage through blogging.
 First of all, the more pages your website has, the more Google has to index.
-The more it has to index, the more chances results from your site will appear higher up in SERPs.
+The more it has to index, the more chances that results from your site will appear higher up in SERPs.
 Blogs are the ideal way to keep adding pages to your site.
 The added benefit here is that you’ll be upping your freshness factor since blogs mean that new content is constantly flowing into your site – another factor that Google’s algorithm rewards you for.

 2. Customers love blogs

 By using the right keywords and phrases in your content, your blog can attract people actively searching for your products and services.
 Blog articles are therefore critical for attracting people with the right purchase intent.
 The best part?
-You are not paying to advertise to these people: they are seeking you out, with stats showing that more than 50% of web traffic comes from organic search results.
+You are not paying to advertise to these people: they are seeking you out, with statistics showing that more than 50% of web traffic comes from organic search results.

 3. Blogs build brand credibility

 Not sure where to start writing this type of content?
-Begin with you own manuals and tutorials as these can be turned into “How To Guides” and listicles.
+Begin with your own manuals and tutorials as these can be turned into “How To Guides” and listicles.
 Next, think of the ways in which timely topics affect your customers in relation to your products and services.
 Finally, remember to check your competitors’ websites for inspiration.